libretro/docs/docs/guides/crtswitchres.md

 ### Linux

-Ne pre setup required here.
+No pre setup required here.
 Although X11 is a requirment at the momnet.
 Simply install/compile RetroArch choose you CRTSwitchRes setting and your off.

 This is also compatibale with Raspberry Pi, X11 is not a reauiment here.